Stateware/Dav3i/doc/CodingStandards.md

 `// PRE:  a and b are initialized`
 `// POST: if a > b, FCTVAL == a, o.w.
 FCTVAL == b`

+##Commenting

+It is better to comment too much than it is to not comment enough.
+Each piece of logic in a function should have a comment briefly explaining what it does.

-###Naming Conventions
+##Naming Conventions

 All names must be descriptive and unambiguous, though short enough as to not impede programming or readability.
-Use your common sense and don't use names that can be easily conflated.
+Use your common sense and don't use names that can be easily confused.

 #####File Names